AI-ON/Multitask-and-Transfer-Learning/README.md

 Essentially, this can be a convincing point for other researchers with common interest to join.

+## How to measure success:

+* Given the dataset and disucssed approaches, what could be a good measure of good result.
+* Or perhaps include benchmarks to compare against and improve up-on.

 ## Datasets:

 The more data resources, the better!